Viottihugo/Hugo-Viotti-Portfolio/README.md

 ## [Tutorial of supervised learning using decision trees](https://github.com/Viottihugo/Decision-Tree-Classifier)

 Internship task for "The Sparks Foundation" in which it's shown how to apply the decision-tree prediction model to a given dataset.
-The code is explained in the jupyter notebook and I've made a tutorial video of it that you can check here [by clicking here.](https://youtu.be/D6SowLo6lTY)
+The code is explained in the jupyter notebook and I've made a tutorial video for it that you can check here [by clicking here.](https://youtu.be/D6SowLo6lTY)

 # Practice projects: